xendit/checkout-demo/README.md

 - `process.env.API_GATEWAY_URL`
 - `process.env.API_KEY`

 The value of `API_GATEWAY_URL` should be **https://api.xendit.co**.
-And for the `API_KEY`, you should fill it with the key that you've generated from developer settings.
+For the `API_KEY`, you should fill it with the key that you've generated from developer settings.
 As for the `PORT`, you can define it by using the available port on your local machine or it will be provided by default value which is `8000`.

 Install dependencies using npm: